 For a FIPS database, some curves may not be recommended for use and may not appear in the ECC Curve Type menu.
 After selecting the curve type you are prompted to enter the certificate label, subject name, expiration and (optionally) subject alternate names.
-See "Creating a Signed Certificate and Key" on page 250 for more information.
+For more information, see "Creating a Signed Certificate and Key" on page 247.